BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/heidegger/essence-of-art.md

 The temple established an epochal understanding of Being on the basis of which the Greeks meaningfully understood the beings they encountered and the event in their lives, thereby, giving them as a people a history or a destiny.
 World is best associated with unconcealment, the clearing and intelligibility.
 But bringing a new world into being will conceal another one.
-So, in Heidegger's idea of art, the artist captures a snap shot of a *world* at any given moment.
+So, in Heidegger's idea of art, the artist captures a snapshot of a *world* at any given moment.
 Once the work is removed from the context in which it was created, it can expose and recreate that past (or future) world for those who view it.

 In contrast, *earth* (*Heimat*) is the homeland, in which the temple stands, but also the rock upon which the temple stands, and the temple stones themselves.